CloudM-Migrate/documentation/Endpoint-Configuration-Guides/FileSystem.md

 This guide will show how to configure multiple File Shares as a source endpoint.

-For File Share endpoints this is defined by the following requirements:
+A File Share endpoint is defined by the following requirements:

 <a name="top"></a>
 <details open markdown="block">